elly99-AI/MarCognity-AI/README.md

 - Automatically triggers ethical reformulation when risk is High
 - Replaces the original response with a revised, ethically aligned version

+## Preview: Ethical Reflection in Action

+> *"Ethics is not a filter.
+It's a form of computational self-awareness."*

+MarCognity-AI is entering a new phase.
+In the upcoming updates, the `assess_ethical_risk` module will not simply be integrated — it will be **expanded** into a core operational structure.
+No longer a passive evaluator, it becomes an active mechanism of reflection, reformulation, and agency.

+### What It Will Do
+- Analyze generated text for bias, stereotypes, generalizations, and normative implications
+- Assign a scalar ethical score (0–1)
+- Classify risk as Low / Medium / High
+- Automatically trigger ethical reformulation when risk is High
+- Replace the original response with a revised, ethically aligned version
+- Log the transformation as part of the agent’s cognitive trace

+### Why It Matters
+MarCognity-AI doesn’t filter — it **reflects**.
+It doesn’t censor — it **interrogates**.
+It doesn’t just respond — it **takes responsibility**.

+This expansion marks a shift from reactive ethics to **embedded ethical cognition** — a step toward agents that think before they speak.

+### When
+The Colab demo will be updated in the coming weeks.
+In the meantime, you can explore the [roadmap](#) and contribute with ideas, tests, and reflections.

 This project is released under the Apache 2.0
 ---
 MarCognity-AI is not just a framework.